 Richard Dawson began his career in England as a stand-up comedian known as Dickie Dawson.
 Dawson began acting in 1962, one of his first roles being a Season 2 guest-spot on The Dick Van Dyke Show, playing “Racy” Tracy.

-Dawson was considered for the lead Hogan but didn’t have the confidence in an American accent.
+Dawson was considered for the lead role of Hogan but didn’t have the confidence in an American accent.
 After Hogan’s Heroes, he jumped right into another wacky TV role, as a regular on Rowan & Martin’s Laugh-In.

 Due to his popularity on Match Game, Dawson was given his own hosting opportunity for its spin-off, Family Feud, where he was well known for smooching the female contestants.
 “The Kissing Bandit” smooched so successfully that he had Feud surpassing Match Game in popularity, and regularly took home Best Hosting awards.